It's time to control with Esper

 Deduce is a very flexible spell as in advanced stages of the game it allows us to make a second draw thanks to the token created.
 The cost is definitely not cheap: Opt could be a valid (and cheaper) alternative to explore.

 Hymn to the Ages would certainly make much more impact if accompanied by other Chorus spells.
-The biggest problem is that the black Chorus is too expensive while the white Chorus is completely useless for such a deck like this one.
-Despite everything we will be happy to draw 2,3 or 4 cards spending only 2 mana.
+The biggest problem is that the black Chorus is too expensive while the white Chorus is completely useless for a deck like this one.
+Despite everything, we will be happy to draw 2,3 or 4 cards spending only 2 mana.
 It remains the best draw spell of the format without any doubts despite the absence of the other Chorus.
 (A little tip: the red Chorus is very strong and is definitely the ideal to combine with this blue one.)

 Radiant Smite could be included among the removal spells but the truth is that most of the time it will end up being cycled because at the moment there are few valid targets in the format.
-Drawing a card and earning 2 lives (if on the draw) is still a good trade for only one white mana.
+Drawing a card and earning 2 life (if on the draw) is still a good trade for only one white mana.

 The Creatures